 The House of Quality, or Quality Function Deployment (QFD), is a useful tool that Six Sigma Black Belt practitioners use during the Define phase of the DMAIC cycle of Six Sigma projects.
 The topic can be briefly discussed in Green Belt training or sometimes on online free Six Sigma courses.
 However, the House of Quality is one of the more advanced LEAN techniques.
-Let’s look at a practical example of how the House of Quality technique can be implemented.

 House of Quality Steps